-Some of you may remember a little game from the covermount of Commodore Zone some years back, called Quota, which was a neat little game in its own right.
-Created by the talented Chris Young in around 1989, Chris had previously been working on a game before then called Gyro Shoc in 1987 for Lynsoft.
+Some of you may remember a little game from the covermount of Commodore Zone some years back, called Quota, a neat little game.
+Created by the talented Chris Young around 1989, Chris had previously been working on a game before then called Gyro Shoc in 1987 for Lynsoft.

-The game was a bi-directional horizontal scrolling shoot-em-up which featured a orbital object around the player.
-This was the idea of none other than Jason Kelk, whom worked for Commodore Zone and also is good friends with Chris Young from a long time back.
+The game was a bi-directional horizontal scrolling shoot-em-up that featured a orbital object around the player.
+This was the idea of none other than Jason Kelk, who was good friends with Chris Young.

 The game was based loosely on ideas from Dropzone and Wizball, amongst other popular games of that time, where you could build up your weapons like Wizball and clear various waveforms.
 Although Chris wasn’t able to find a copy of the game when we preserved his disks, luckily Jason managed to find a 90% complete version.
 Although not the final version (possibly now lost), it featured most of the game, but had some bugs and no sound.

 Jason was originally to tidy the game up for the covermount of Commodore Zone magazine in the late 1990s, which then closed its doors in early 2000 or so before he had the chance.
 In subsequent years, he always wanted to go back to it and complete for release – though there was an issue with the game consuming too much memory.
 It needed a lot of work.